Riding the Trend or Protecting Profits | Applied Genetic Technologies Corporation (AGTC)

 H.C.
 Wainwright gave a rating of “Buy” to AGTC, setting the target price at $24 in the report published on February 02nd of the previous year.

-Volatility was left at 8.54%, however, over the last 30 days, the volatility rate increased by 8.74%, as shares surge +47.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -7.09% lower at present.
+Volatility was left at 7.78%, however, over the last 30 days, the volatility rate increased by 6.52%, as shares surge +57.75% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.00% upper at present.

 Insider Trading